factcast/factcast/factcast-site/documentation/content/setup/server/tail-index.md

 FactCast uses a Postgres database for its persistence.
 Events (or *Facts*) live in a single database table called *fact* which is referred to as the *fact log*.
 To speed up access to the fact log, a [global index](https://www.postgresql.org/docs/11/textsearch-indexes.html) is used.
-However, as the fact log is always growing, so is the index (good English?).
+However, as the fact log is constantly growing, so is the index.
 With the global index alone, query performance decreases.